-- " Portfolio structure: The portfolio is static and will start to amortize from deal's closing.
+" Portfolio structure: The portfolio is static and will start to amortize from deal's closing date.
 This feature limits portfolio performance volatility that would otherwise be caused by additional lease purchases.
-(See Asset Description Asset Acquisition Guidelines) - " Liquidity arrangement: The deal structure includes an amortising cash reserve ("debt service reserve amount"), funded for an amount equal to 1.16% of rated notes as of closing date.
+(See Asset Description - Asset Acquisition Guidelines).

+- " Liquidity arrangement: The deal structure includes an amortising cash reserve ("debt service reserve amount"), funded for an amount equal to 1.00% of rated notes as of closing date.
 The cash reserve provides liquidity support to the rated notes, and it is available to repay principal on the rated notes at maturity.
-(See Structure Description Detailed Description of the Structure)

-" Portfolio composition: Securitised portfolio is diversified and granular.
-There is a limited industry sector concentration with lessees from top 2 sectors represent not more than 30.17% of the pool with 17.39% in the building and real estate industry according to Moody's classification.
-In terms of exposure to individual lessees, the portfolio is highly granular, with the top lessee and top 5 lessees group exposure being 0.58% and 2.55% respectively.
-(See Asset Description - Pool Characteristics)

-- " No set-off risk: There is no potential losses resulting from set-off risk because obligors do not have deposits and did not enter into a derivative contract with Alba leasing SpA.
-(See Structure Description Detailed Description of the Structure) - " The residual value component of the lease contracts is not Securitised: Investors are not exposed to the risk of non-exercise of the residual option by the obligors and the possible loss of the residual value upon the originator's liquidation.
+(See Structure Description Detailed Description of the Structure). - " Portfolio composition: Securitised portfolio is diversified and granular.
+There is a limited industry sector concentration with lessees from top 2 sectors represent not more than 36.25%.
+In terms of exposure to individual lessees, the portfolio is highly granular, with the top lessee and top 5 lessees group exposure being 0.71% and 3.11% respectively.
+(See Asset Description Pool Characteristics). - " No set-off risk: There is no potential losses resulting from set-off risk because obligors do not have deposits and did not enter into a derivative contract with Alba leasing SpA.
+(See Structure Description Detailed Description of the Structure). - " The residual value component of the lease contracts is not Securitised: Investors are not exposed to the risk of non-exercise of the residual option by the obligors and the possible loss of the residual value upon the originator's liquidation.
 The SPV benefits from the interest paid on the residual value.
 This leads to an increasing excess spread over time.
-(See Structure Description Detailed Description of the Structure)
+(See Structure Description Detailed Description of the Structure). - " No leases under moratorium: compared to Alba 11, no lease contract in the closing pool is subject to moratorium (on both principal and interest payments) as defined in the Law Decree "Cura Italia", which has been offered to borrowers to overcome temporary liquidity problems resulting from the coronavirus national lockdown enforced in March 11, 2020 (See Asset Analysis Primary Asset Analysis).